Owlmetry

 Owl.error("Failed to load profile", screenName: "ProfileView")

-Owl.warn("Slow network response", customAttributes: ["latency_ms": "1200"])
+Owl.warn("Slow network response", attributes: ["latency_ms": "1200"])

 Events are buffered and flushed automatically in batches.
-They appear in the OwlMetry dashboard within seconds.
+They appear in the Owlmetry dashboard within seconds.

 For the full Swift SDK reference -- screen tracking, metrics, funnels, identity, and experiments -- see the Swift SDK documentation.